EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Registry.json.md

 3. Each variant includes a list of file dependencies, representing the different Svelte components used by the variant.
 4. Optionally, each variant may have a list of package dependencies.
 5. Optionally, each variant may specify a list of icon dependencies.
-6. Variants may also have dependencies on different components' variants (e.g., an alert/dialog variant depend on the dialog/default variant).
+6. Variants may also have dependencies on different components' variants (e.g., the alert/dialog variant depend on the dialog/default variant).
 7. The entry property within each variant points to the designated entry component.